 The transition to commissioning for outcomes will be underpinned by these principles:

-- contracts that include clearly defined, measurable and attributable outcomes
+- Contracts must include clearly defined, measurable and attributable outcomes

-- performance management that is outcomes-focused and data driven.
+- Performance management is outcomes-focused and data driven.

 What has happened so far?